Immediate openings available for weekly therapy, medication management and EMDR intensives. Schedule Your Visit Online »

 • Relationships strained by political differences

-• A time when conversations felt lighter
+• A time when conversations felt easier

 Grief is a normal psychological response to change.
-Suppressing it often increases social stress and anxiety.

-You don’t have to force optimism.
-It’s okay to admit this feels heavy.
+It’s okay to admit: this feels heavy.

-2. Limit News to Reduce Social Stress and Anxiety
+2. Limit News and Social Media Exposure

-• Setting a 15–20 minute news window.
+• Setting a 15–20 minute window for news consumption

-• Avoiding political content before bed.
+• Avoiding political content before bed

-• Taking structured social media breaks.
+• Taking intentional social media breaks

-• Muting triggering accounts.
+• Muting or unfollowing triggering accounts

-Being informed supports civic engagement.
 Being flooded increases social stress and anxiety.

 3. Set Boundaries in Polarized Relationships